-The Day of your Surgery:
+The day of your surgery:

-Most patients get out of bed and walk with supervision just hours after their surgery.
+Most patients start walking with supervision just hours after their surgery.
 This is wonderfully therapeutic.
 Getting out of bed so quickly after surgery helps your circulation, protects your skin against pressure sores and results in an "I can do it" attitude and confidence that results in a faster recovery.

-The Day Following your Surgery:
+The day following your surgery:

-For those patient who did not go home the day of their surgery, you will be assisted out of bed for breakfast, changing out of a hospital gown into your own clothes, and walking to the bathroom to wash up for your day.
+For those patients who did not go home the day of their surgery, you will be assisted out of bed for breakfast, changing out of a hospital gown into your own clothes, and walking to the bathroom to wash up for your day.